algorandfoundation/algokit-cli/docs/cli/index.md

 ### poetry

-Bootstrap Python Poetry and install in the current working directory.
+Installs Python Poetry (if not present) and runs poetry install in the current working directory to install Python dependencies.

 ```shell
 algokit bootstrap poetry [OPTIONS]